NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 | 2    | Random Forest | 0.057445 | 0.040091 | 0.033891 | -0.007626   |
 | 3    | OLS           | 0.057557 | 0.040205 | 0.026253 | 0.025204    |

-XGBoost achieved the strongest validation performance and was therefore selected as the leading candidate model during the model selection stage.
+XGBoost achieved the strongest validation performance and was therefore selected as the leading candidate during the model selection stage.

 ### Independent Test Results (2023–2026)